-Wildfire smoke may stop Phoenix from breaking record high of 115 degrees
+Wildfire smoke stopped Phoenix from breaking record high of 115 degrees

 Light is absorbed by smoke particles, which are dark and can be widespread in the air during wildfire events.
 This reduces the intensity of the sunlight that can heat the region, especially when thick smoke plumes are present.

-Daytime heating could be impacted by the smoke plume Tuesday due to easterly winds pushing the smoke into the Phoenix metro area.
+Daytime heating could be impacted by the smoke plume Tuesday because of easterly winds pushing the smoke into the Phoenix metro area.

-The northern portions of the Pheonix area are the most likely to experience uncertainty due to smoke obstruction.
+The northern portions of the Phoenix area are the most likely to experience uncertainty due to smoke obstruction.
 High temperatures could vary from 114 to 119 degrees.

 Some areas of Phoenix, mainly to the south, are still likely to reach the record 115, with temperatures approaching 120 degrees in isolated places.